paradiselabs-ai/WebSplat/claudeDev_docs/currentTask.md

 3. [x] Update ai_agents.py:
    - Add get_status() method to AIAgent class
    - Make necessary adjustments to support new functionality
+4. [x] Update credential handling in app.py and ai_agents.py:
+   - Parse Google credentials JSON directly from environment variable
+   - Add error handling for JSON parsing and credential validation
-4. [ ] Test the new interface:
+5. [ ] Test the application:
+   - Ensure it runs without errors related to credentials
-   - Ensure all functionality works as expected with the new file structure and updated routes
+   - Test all functionalities of the new interface
-5. [ ] Implement error handling on the frontend:
+6. [ ] Implement error handling on the frontend:
    - Update JavaScript to handle responses with success flags
-6. [ ] Optimize performance:
+7. [ ] Optimize performance:
    - Ensure the interface is responsive and efficient, especially with large amounts of data

 ## Notes